AhmedSaeed74/AhmedSaeed74/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-I'm a communications and electronics fresh graduate who is passionate about Embedded Software.
+I am an Electronics and Communications Engineer, passionate about Embedded Software development.

 - 🎓 &nbsp;I graduated from the Faculty of Engineering at Cairo University with a degree in Electronics and Communications Engineering.
 - 💼 &nbsp;Currently, I'm working as an R&D Embedded Software Engineer at EOIP.
 Previously, I completed an Automotive Embedded Software Internship at EUI, where I gained valuable hands-on experience.